ROCm/rocprofiler-compute/docs/conceptual/l2-cache.rst

      - Requests per :ref:`normalization unit <normalization-units>`.

+.. _l2-cache-line-size:

 .. note::

    All requests to the L2 are for a single cache line's worth of data.
-The size of a cache line may vary depending on the accelerator, however on an AMD Instinct CDNA2 :ref:`MI200 <mixxx-note>` accelerator, it is 128B, while on an MI100, it is 64B.
+The size of a cache line may vary depending on the accelerator.
+The L2 cache line size is 128B on :ref:`MI300 and MI200 <mixxx-note>` accelerators, while on MI100, it is 64B.

 .. _l2-fabric: